 Marcio Jose Bastos Silva/Shutterstock

 Your luggage might seem like a waste of valuable storage space when you’re not traveling, but don’t keep anything irreplaceable inside.
 “Suitcases are common things people use as a safe even though it’s not a safe,” says McGoey.
 Criminals will open a suitcase up if they find one in your closet, he says.
-Here are 20 secrets a home security installer won’t tell you.
+Look out for these 35 things that are making your home a target for burglars.